Why llmfeed.json is the Right Level for Multi-Agent AI

 Claude / Gemini / Meta AI β uses

-to safely follow cross-site links -
+to safely follow cross-site linksintent_router

 Custom LLaMA β maintains cross-domain context via signed feed trails